 - 1. Inspect and discuss condition of construction to be selectively demolished. - 2.
-Review temporary shoring requirements and load limitations of existing structure. - 3.
-Review and finalize selective demolition schedule and verify availability of materials, demolition personnel, equipment, and facilities needed to make progress and avoid delays. - 4.
+Review structural load limitations of existing structure. - Review and finalize selective demolition schedule and verify availability of materials, demolition personnel, equipment, and facilities needed to make progress and avoid delays. - 4.
 Review requirements of work performed by other trades that rely on substrates exposed by selective demolition operations.